How to Use a Braille Display with Narrator on Windows 11

 Click the Download and install braille button.

 Wait for the download and installation to complete.
-You’ll be prompted to restart your computer; please do so.
+Your computer will prompt you to restart; please do so.

 Step 5Turn On Braille Support